KathiaF/surfs_up/README.md

 From the temperature report we can see that there is not much difference in the temperature in June and December and we use a boxplot to obtain information about outliers and other trends.
 The results indicate that Oahu is an attractive destination to start a surf shop because temperature does not seem to be very volatile.

 <img src="images/img3.png" width="50%" height="50%">

+Additionally, it would be useful to compare data on precipitation for June and December to evaluate how the weather changes during the year in addition to temperature changes.